ThreeFx/ansible-sway/README.md

 ------------

 On Debian sway is only packaged in experimental (as of 18-12-2019).
-You have to ensure that experimental packages are enabled on your system.
+You have to ensure that experimental packages are enabled on your system, for example using [my apt role](https://github.com/ThreeFx/ansible-apt).

 Role Variables
 --------------